 - It has a lack of portability of program between different computer architectures.

 - It needs more size or memory of the computer to run the long programs written in Assembly Language.

-If an individual wants to know how the system works and processor as well then assembly language is the one that solves the purpose.
-It helps in all the aspects from understanding the algorithm of the program to the processor working and registering the registers of the computer.
+If an individual wants to know how the system works and the processor as well, then assembly language is the one that solves the purpose.
+It helps in all aspects, from understanding the algorithm of the program to the processor working and registering the registers of the computer.
 It depends on individual choice with which language to continue.

 This has been a guide to What is Assembly Language.
 Here we have discuss the Features, Advantages, and Disadvantages of Assembly Language.
 You can also go through our other suggested articles to learn more –